Lukaszpg/zadanie_kalkulator_s/README.md

 - Spring Boot as a backend technology
 - Gradle for backend dependency management and project building
 - NPM for frontend dependency management and transpiling from TypeScript to JavaScript
-- Angular 7 + Semantic UI for frontend
+- Angular 7 + Angular Material Design for frontend
 - Spock for testing

 ### Building the project